 Recognising that the current fire station facilities would not meet the changing needs of the community, the Brigade successfully lobbied the State Labor Government in 2010 to allocate $1M for land acquisition for a new fire station.
 The Brigade in 2013 was able to directly negotiate the purchase of the neighbouring property, with the CFA purchasing 207 Station Street as the site for the new Edithvale Fire Station.

-As part of the Brigades 90th Anniversary Celebrations held at the fire station on September 13th, the Minister for Emergency Services, Hon.
-Jane Garrett MP unveiled the final plans for the new fire station with the support of the Member for Mordialloc, Tim Richardson MP and Mayor of the City of Kingston, Cr Geoff Gledhill.
+As part of the Brigade’s 90th Anniversary Celebrations held at the fire station on September 13th 2015, the Minister for Emergency Services, the late Hon.
+Jane Garrett MP, unveiled the final plans for the new fire station with the support of the Member for Mordialloc, Tim Richardson MP, and Mayor of the City of Kingston, Cr Geoff Gledhill.

-These plans culminate the initial phases of delivering the Andrews Labor Governments commitment to a new community fire station for Edithvale.
-These plans have been developed after significant consultation involving the Brigade, City of Kingston, Government and CFA, having regard for the unique design characteristics necessary to cater for the undulating site.
-The plans include all aspects of Governments commitment and will deliver to the Brigade and community an outstanding future focused facility.
-Town Planning application is currently being progressed with the project well on-track for delivery in line with Governments commitment and expectations.
-Construction is expected to commence mid 2016, with the Brigade hoping to occupy the new station in early 2017.
+These plans culminated the initial phases of delivering the Andrews Labor Government’s commitment to a new community fire station for Edithvale.
+The plans were developed after significant consultation involving the Brigade, City of Kingston, Government, and CFA, taking into account the unique design characteristics necessary to cater to the undulating site.
+The plans included all aspects of the Government’s commitment and aimed to deliver an outstanding, future-focused facility for the Brigade and community.
+The Town Planning application was being progressed, and the project was well on track for delivery in line with the Government’s commitment and expectations.
+Construction was expected to commence in mid-2016, with the Brigade hoping to occupy the new station in early 2017.